Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1beta4/readme.md

 await gapi.client.sql.backups.listBackups({parent: 'parent'});

 /*
-Updates the retention period and the description of the backup.
-You can use this API to update final backups only.
+This API updates the following: 1- retention period and description of backup in case of final backups only.
+2- gcbdr_soft_delete_status of backup in case of GCBDR managed backups only.
 */
 await gapi.client.sql.backups.updateBackup({name: 'name'});